Information for Mentors

 identify someone who has encouraged us, challenged us, and given us

 opportunities we would not otherwise have enjoyed.
-The SME program is a unique
+The LRME program is a unique

 opportunity for current leaders to be that person for one of the next